nodejs/TSC/TSC-Charter.md

 Leadership roles in Node.js Foundation will be peer elected representatives of the community.

-For election of persons (TSC Chairperson, Maintainers, etc.) a multiple-candidate method should be used, e.g.:
+For election of persons (such as the TSC Chairperson), a multiple-candidate method should be used, such as:

 * [Condorcet][] or
 * [Single Transferable Vote][]